TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/44 - Acts/Acts 1/Acts 1.17.md

 ---

-For he was numbered among us, and received his portion in this ministry.
+For he was numbered with us, and received his portion in this ministry.